ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

 Additionally, Mbed OS contains several utility block devices to give you better control over the allocation of storage.

-- <a href="https://os.mbed.com/docs/v5.6/reference/slicingblockdevice.html" target="_blank">SlicingBlockDevice</a>

-  With the slicing block device, you can partition storage into smaller block devices that you can use independently.
+- <a href="https://os.mbed.com/docs/v5.6/reference/slicingblockdevice.html" target="_blank">**SlicingBlockDevice**</a> - With the slicing block device, you can partition storage into smaller block devices that you can use independently.

-- <a href="https://os.mbed.com/docs/v5.6/reference/chainingblockdevice.html" target="_blank">ChainingBlockDevice</a>

-  With the chaining block device, you can chain multiple block devices together and extend the usable amount of storage.
+- <a href="https://os.mbed.com/docs/v5.6/reference/chainingblockdevice.html" target="_blank">**ChainingBlockDevice**</a> - With the chaining block device, you can chain multiple block devices together and extend the usable amount of storage.

-- <a href="https://os.mbed.com/docs/v5.6/reference/mbrblockdevice.html" target="_blank">MBRBlockDevice</a>

-  Mbed OS comes with support for storing partitions on disk with a Master Boot Record (MBR).
+- <a href="https://os.mbed.com/docs/v5.6/reference/mbrblockdevice.html" target="_blank">**MBRBlockDevice**</a> - Mbed OS comes with support for storing partitions on disk with a Master Boot Record (MBR).
 The MBRBlockDevice provides this functionality and supports creating partitions at runtime or using preformatted partitions configured separately from outside the application.

-- ReadOnlyBlockDevice

-  With the read-only block device, you can wrap a block device in a read-only layer, ensuring that user of the block device does not modify the storage.
+- **ReadOnlyBlockDevice** - With the read-only block device, you can wrap a block device in a read-only layer, ensuring that user of the block device does not modify the storage.

-- ProfilingBlockDevice

-  With the profiling block device, you can profile the quantity of erase, program and read operations that are incurred on a block device.
+- **ProfilingBlockDevice** - With the profiling block device, you can profile the quantity of erase, program and read operations that are incurred on a block device.

-- ObservingBlockDevice

-  The observing block device grants the user the ability to register a callback on block device operations.
+- **ObservingBlockDevice** - The observing block device grants the user the ability to register a callback on block device operations.
 You can use this to inspect the state of the block device, log different metrics or perform some other operation.

-- ExhaustibleBlockDevice

-  Useful for evaluating how file systems respond to wear, the exhaustible block device simulates wear on another form of storage.
+- **ExhaustibleBlockDevice** - Useful for evaluating how file systems respond to wear, the exhaustible block device simulates wear on another form of storage.
 You can configure it to expire blocks as necessary.